alexdevero/alex-devero-blog/__drafts__/draft--javascript-es2021.md

 ## String.prototype.replaceAll()

-Let's start with smaller feature of ES2021, but still nice addition to JavaScript, `replaceAll()` method.
+Let's start with smaller JavaScript ES2021 feature, but still nice addition to the language, `replaceAll()` method.
 At this moment, when you want to replace multiple occurrences of a pattern in a [string] you can you [replace() method].
 The problem?
 If you use a string, this will allow you to replace only the first occurrence of the pattern.

 This doesn't mean the `replace()` method is useless if you want to replace all occurrences of a pattern.
 It can get this job done as well.
 However, you have to use a [regular expression].
 If this is okay with you then no problem.
 For many developers, regular expressions are not their preferred choice.
 Far from it.